tardypad/dotfiles/README.md

 Some packages require some additional manual setup steps, check their own README

-### Colors management

-Colors management across packages is centralized using base variables.
+## Colors management

+All packages are configured to use the same color palette in a consistent way across them.

-Those variables get replaced with the correct values during the setup.
+Colors management is centralized using base variables which get replaced with the correct values during the setup.
 For example `{color/base0A/hex}` gets substituted by the hexadecimal value of the base0A color.
 Similarly `{color/base0A/number}` is replaced by that color's number.

+Consistency is enforced by the use of aliases.
+For example `{color/warning/number}` is replaced by the number of the color chosen to represent warnings.

+See colors definition in the [colors](colors) folder.

 Items to be manually updated in case of color palette change:
 - lockscreen [lock](packages/sway/images/lock.png) color
 - TTY console colors palette in [/etc/issue](https://github.com/tardypad/arch-packages/blob/master/builds/system-config/etc-issue) file

+## Key bindings

+All packages are configured to try to use consistent key bindings across them.

+Most key bindings are minimalized to keep only relevant ones and configured to be as much vim-like as possible.

 ## Required extra packages